badre2911/agonlight2-projetcs/README.md

 ### listdir

 Allow to show how API FatFs on AgDev work.
-It list root directory.
+It list mos directory.
-Put a file on /mos directory
+Put a file on /bin directory
 Command line: `listdir`

 ### keytest